perkot/data-glossaries/README.md

-# r.glossary
+# r-data-cleaning-manual
-collection of r scripts summarising common functions
+Collection of r scripts summarising useful functions for cleaning and manipulating data